Topics

 Step 3.
 Add your finishing touches

 Offering related content or helpful resources is a good way to show your user base that you care about them.
-For example, when sending a friendly reminder email about an offer ending soon, you can upsell by showcasing a few of your flagship products.
+A friendly reminder email example would be sending a missive about an offer ending soon, which you can upsell by showcasing a few of your flagship products.

 Although this is a great way to promote your business, try staying in context.
 For example, don’t send discount coupons when sending payment reminders to your subscribers.